jackyang25/self-care-agent/README.md

 The long-term vision is a **standardized framework**: a set of APIs, digital self-care protocols, and safety governance layers that certified AI systems can invoke to deliver evidence-based self-care, triage, and referral services across LMIC health systems.

-> *Note*: This is research and development prototype with mock data, sample guidelines, and primitive triage verifier.
+> *Note*: This is research and development prototype with mock data, sample guidelines, and simple triage verifier.

 ## Why This Matters